 If you have been considering getting a Salesforce certification but felt it was too daunting of a goal, now is the time to reach the top of that mountain.
-Here is an effective plan to get you started for studying for a Salesforce certification.
+Here is an effective plan to get you started studying for a Salesforce certification.

 1. Take it Step by Step

 Like climbing a mountain, or any challenge, you need to start by putting one foot in front of the other.
-Go at your own pace, have a plan, and incentives to help you on your way to the beautiful peak.
+Go at your own pace, have a plan, and explore incentives to help you on your way to the beautiful peak.
 There are many paths you can take in your Salesforce career.
 Some routes have prerequisites, so it is essential to have a plan and know the trail ahead of you.
-Here at Groundswell we know your plan might change.
+Here at Groundswell, we know your plan might change.
 That’s why we account for different paths through our Growth and Development Journeys.
 For example, if you have a platform developer certification but feel consulting is more interesting, we offer support for our employee’s growth.
 Read more about how Groundswell supports you on your career path.